gplsi/translation-alignment/README.md

 - `--use-multilingual`: Use a multilingual spaCy model (`xx_sent_ud_sm`) for sentence splitting.
 - `--use-alignment-embeddings`: Use embeddings-based alignment instead of naive alignment.
 - `--alignment-model-name`: Specify the model name for embeddings-based alignment (default: `distiluse-base-multilingual-cased-v2`).
+- `--skip-aligned`: Skip processing files that already have aligned output in `output_dir`.

 ### Example